Basil of Caesarea: Writings

-He was a famous preacher, and many of his homilies, including a series of Lenten lectures on the Hexaemeron (also Hexaëmeros, "Six Days of Creation"; Hexameron), and an exposition of the psalter, have been preserved.
+He was a famous preacher, and many of his homilies, including a series of Lenten lectures on the Hexaemeron (also Hexaëmeros, lit.
+'Six Days of Creation'; Hexameron), and an exposition of the psalter, have been preserved.
 Some, like that against usury and that on the famine in 368, are valuable for the history of morals; others illustrate the honour paid to martyrs and relics; the address to young men on the study of classical literature shows that Basil was influenced by his own education, which taught him to appreciate the propaedeutic importance of the classics.
 In one of his Homilies, he describes, in one of the earliest descriptions of desalination, how sailors in his time obtain fresh water by hanging sponges over a vessel with boiling seawater and collecting and condensing the water vapour.

 In his exegesis Basil was an admirer of Origen and the need for the spiritual interpretation of Scripture.
 In his work on the Holy Spirit, he asserts that "to take the literal sense and stop there, is to have the heart covered by the veil of Jewish literalism.
 Lamps are useless when the sun is shining."
 He frequently stresses the need for Reserve in doctrinal and sacramental matters.
 At the same time, he expressed reservations against the use of overly speculative allegorations of some contemporaries.
 Concerning this, he wrote:

 "I know the laws of allegory, though less by myself than from the works of others.
 There are those, truly, who do not admit the common sense of the Scriptures, for whom water is not water, but some other nature, who see in a plant, in a fish, what their fancy wishes, who change the nature of reptiles and of wild beasts to suit their allegories, like the interpreters of dreams who explain visions in sleep to make them serve their own end."

 His ascetic tendencies are exhibited in the Moralia and Asketika (sometimes mistranslated as Rules of St. Basil), ethical manuals for use in the world and the cloister, respectively.
 There has been a good deal of discussion concerning the authenticity of the two works known as the Greater Asketikon and the Lesser Asketikon.